Skip to main content

 • How effectively do they communicate and prioritize?

-Best practices for discussion guides
+Best practices for questions

 • Focus on specifics — Ask for examples, behaviors, or outcomes